-- The property is located at the southern end of Spring Branch Road which is a residential collector road that serves as the connecting street between local residential roads and the thoroughfare system. - The development is designed like a traditional detached single-family neighborhood with driveways and one-car garages.
-However, ownership will be structured similar to a townhome project where residents will own the land beneath the house and a small yard while the remainder of the site will be in common ownership. - The site is located adjacent to an established residential neighborhood at the northwest corner of Martin Luther King Jr. Parkway and North College Road. - The proposed detached homes will be two stories but are restricted to the same maximum 35-foot height that applies to the existing and adjacent areas zoned R-15. - Although the homes will be on smaller lots than the nearby neighborhoods, they are detached single-family homes, functioning as a transition from the high intensity adjacent highways to the existing homes.
+- The property is located at the southern end of Spring Branch Road which is a residential collector road that serves as the connecting street between local residential roads and the thoroughfare system. - The development is designed similar to a traditional detached single-family neighborhood with driveways and one-car garages.
+However, instead of a traditional home lot, ownership will be structured more like a townhome project where residents will own the land beneath the house and a small backyard patio area while the remainder of the site will be in common ownership maintained by a Homeowners' Association. - The site is located adjacent to an established residential neighborhood at the northwest corner of Martin Luther King Jr. Parkway and North College Road. - The proposed detached homes will be two stories but are restricted to the same maximum 35-foot height that applies to the existing and adjacent areas zoned R-15. - Although the homes will be on smaller lots than the nearby neighborhoods, they are detached single-family homes, functioning as a transition from the high intensity adjacent highways to the existing neighborhood.